mjsmccarthy/CMSC508-Project/README.md

 1) `Project Proposal`: A proposal that outlines the need for a hospital database.
 In addition to describing the conceptual and logical design, the proposal also covers the main elements for creating the database using MySQL.

-2) `Web Interface`: A friendly user interface to interact with the database and provide a way to handle administrative tasks.
+2) `Web Interface`: A friendly user interface to interact with the database, providing a way to handle administrative tasks.

 ## Project Proposal
 For a detailed description of the project proposal, please refer to the [Database Project Proposal](Database_Project_Proposal.docx) file located in the root directory.
 It outlines the design and logic behind the project.
 There are also instructions on how to access the web interface.